Forum di Milano

 Unipol Forum (formerly the FilaForum, DatchForum and Mediolanum Forum; known as the Forum di Milano in events where commercial naming rights are prohibited) is an indoor sports arena that is located in Assago, a small town 3 km outside Milan, Italy.
-The arena has a seating capacity of 12,800 and is primarily used for basketball, ice hockey, tennis and live concerts.
+The arena has an official seated capacity of 12,800, but can hold 15,800 with standing, and is primarily used for basketball, ice hockey, tennis and live concerts.

 The venue is the home ground of the EuroLeague and Italian Serie A professional basketball team AX Armani Exchange Milan.
 In May 2024, the current sponsor, Unipol, took over naming rights in a deal that will run to 2027.